gmac220/project1/README.md

 # User Stories
 - [] Users should be able to:
-    - [x] See a list of applications downloads in their linux OS
+    - [x] See a list of application downloads in their linux OS
     - [] Click on a downloaded application on the list and upgrade it
     - [] Click on a downloaded application on the list and uninstall it
     - [] Search up an application